-A. Describe the institution's process for ensuring that each course aligns with the Foundational Component Area description and included the required Core Objectives.
+A. Describe the institution's process for ensuring that each course aligns with the Foundational Component Area description and includes the required Core Objectives.

-The Texarkana College course selection process was managed by the Core Curriculum Committee composed of the division chairs and one full-time faculty member from each of the five divisions which include both academic and workforce areas: Business and Social Science, Health Occupations, Humanities and Performing/Visual Arts, Math and Sciences, and Workforce Education.
-The Vice President of Instruction, Dean of Academics, Dean of Workforce and Continuing Education, and Director of Institutional Research and Effectiveness served on the committee as well.
+The Texarkana College course selection process is managed by the Core Curriculum Committee composed of the division deans and one full-time faculty member from each of the four major disciplines which include both academic and workforce areas: Science, Technology, Engineering, & Math; Liberal & Performing Arts; Health Sciences; and Workforce.
+The Vice President of Instruction and Director of Institutional Research and Effectiveness serves on the committee as well.

-After reviewing the Core Objective definitions found in the Chapter 4 Rules from the Texas Higher Education Board, the Core Curriculum Committee decided that all courses which were to be included in the core curriculum must be submitted for inclusion in the 'new' core via a new Core Curriculum Application Form developed by the Core Curriculum Committee.
+After reviewing the Core Objective definitions found in the Chapter 4 Rules from the Texas Higher Education Coordinating Board, the Core Curriculum Committee concluded that several important omissions were made when the TC "new" core was submitted in spring 2013.
+These additional applications follow the format established for the initial core curriculum revisions approved by the THECB for fall 2014.